 Northwestern Mauritania is part of the Atlantic Saharan range of Gazella dama mohrr, while the southeast is part of the Sahelian range of Gazella dama dama.
 These ranges were perhaps in contact but the data gathered by Trotignon (1975) indicate a gap.
 In the Atlantic zone, the data are limited to the immediate surroundings of the eastern border of the former Spanish Sahara, especially in the region of Bir Moghreim (Fort Trinquet) at 25° 30' N, and to a coastal band about 200 kilometres wide extending from the southern border of the former Spanish Sahara to the Inchiri in the south.
 The gazelle was noted particularly in the Taziezet, the region of Chami, the Tijirit, and the Inchiri.
 The last observations there date back to 1967-1968 (Trotignon, 1975).
-In the eastern Sahelian range, the species was distributed in the 1930's to the 1960's as far as the Adafer, the region of Tidjika, the Tagant, the Aoukar, and the region of Kiffa.
-It was more common in the southeast, in the Semi-Aklé, the region of Oualata, the Achemine, the Irrigi, the region of Néma, and the region of Bassikounou (Trotignon, 1975).
+In the eastern Sahelian range, the species was distributed in the 1930's to the 1960's as far as the Adafer, the region of Tidjika, the Tagant, the Aoukar, and the region of Néma, and the region of Bassikounou (Trotignon, 1975).
 The last observations cited by Trotignon (1975) are in the extreme east and date from the middle of the 1960's.
 The Dama Gazelle could have persisted there somewhat late, until about 1980, particularly in the Akle Aouana, near the Malian border (Sournia and Verschuren, 1990).